Tips to Perfect Your Sales Handover Process

 • Political landscape (Champions, skeptics, decision dynamics)

-• Success metrics (How they’ll measure ROI)
+• Success metrics (How they will measure ROI)

 • Red flags (Concerns, risks, potential obstacles)